 - Past tax returns: At a minimum, you should keep the last three years of tax returns and supporting documentation; if you want to be really careful, keep the seven most recent years.

 If you have any questions about these important documents, or planning for your family’s financial security once you are gone.
-Contact us today, our knowledgeable Estate Planning Attorney is here to help.
+Contact our office today or schedule your personal Estate Planning consultation NOW, our knowledgeable Estate Planning Attorney is here to help.